ibrod83/nodejs-web-scraper/readme.md

     const getPageData = async (dataFromAd) => {
       ads.push(dataFromAd)
-    }//This is passed as a callback to "getPageData", in the jobAd object.Receives formatted data as an argument.
+    }//This is passed as a callback to "getPageData", in the jobAd object .Receives formatted data as an argument.

     config = {
         baseSiteUrl: `https://www.profesia.sk`,